Whole Baked Apple Arugula Salad

 Dried fruit: Dried pomegranate or cranberries would work well if pomegranates are not in season.

-How to Bake Whole Apples
+How To Make Whole Baked Apples

 Preheat the oven at 180°C or 350°F.